The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 But he doesn't want to alienate the middle, either, as he looks to win over the narrow slice of persuadable voters in the country.

 It's not an easy choice.
-Biden, a former vice president, has said in picking his running mate he wants someone with whom he's "simpatico."
+Biden, a former vice president, has said he wants someone with whom he's "simpatico."
 Chemistry is vitally important in a vice president.
 She needs to be someone Biden can trust to have his back in hard times, and she needs to be someone with whom a potential President Biden can govern.

 But there's more to it this year.
 The vice presidential selection process is usually fun to talk about.
 It even gets a cutesy nickname, the "Veepstakes."
 But the VP pick rarely matters, in terms of actually affecting the outcome of a presidential election.